dave21212121/dave21212121/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on few coding problems
-- 🌱 I’m currently learning computer science
+- 🌱 I’m currently learning computer science.
-- 👯 I’m looking to collaborate on a group to develop a project
+- 👯 I’m looking to collaborate on a group to develop a project.
-- 🤔 I’m looking for help with github
+- 🤔 I’m looking for help with github.
-- 💬 Ask me about apple
+- 💬 Ask me about Apple.
-- ⚡ Fun fact: rubik cubes lover
+- ⚡ Fun fact: rubik cubes lover.